kshedden/case_studies/methods/factor-overview.md

 are the observations or objects, and whose columns are the variables.

-Some factor-type methods work with the covariance matrix of the variables, which is a $p\times p$ positive semidefinite matrix.
+Some factor-type methods work with the covariance matrix of the variables, which is a $p\times p$ positive semidefinite (PSD) matrix.
 Since covariances by definition are derived from mean centered variables, it is common to mean center the variables (columns) of $X$ prior to running a factor analysis.

-Furthermore, in many cases we do not wish our results to depend on the units in which each variable was measured, or we wish to explicitly remove any influence of differing dispersions of the variables on our results.
+We may wish for our results to be independent of the units in which each variable was measured, or we may wish to explicitly remove any influence of differing dispersions of the variables on our results.
 This motivates standardizing the columns of $X$ prior to performing a factor analysis, where *standardization* involves first mean